Still need help?

 You can easily view everyone who has requested edit status on your project’s Responses page.
 Press the “Edit columns” button just above the table and select “Edit status” from the dropdown.

 Sorting this column lets you see everyone who has requested permission to edit.
 To grant permission to all of them at once, select these responses using the checkboxes on the left side of the table.
-Press the “More” button above the table, and choose “Allow edits” from the dropdown.
+Press the “More” button above the table, and choose “Allow respondents to edit” from the dropdown.

-If you want to revoke a respondent’s permission to edit, select “Allow edits” from the dropdown.
+If you want to revoke a respondent’s permission to edit, select “Allow respondents to edit” from the dropdown.
 In the modal dialog that appears, select the option, “Cannot edit their response.”

 Respondents will be notified automatically via email that their response is ready to edit.
 But if the email gets lost in their inbox, you can always send them the link to edit again, if necessary.
 On any response’s page, click the “Show edit URL” link in the lower right corner.